Holo-Host/hclient/README.md

 # hClient

+For API documentation visit [https://holo-host.github.io/hClient.js/]

-is the client side library developers must import for their web UI to be Holo enabled.
+hClient is the client side library developers must import for their web UI to be Holo enabled.
 It includes the following functionality:
     - Key management and generation
         + Generating temporary readonly keys for browsing
         + Detecting when authorization is required and prompting the user to signup/login to generate read/write keys